 Will I be worse off financially?
 And what will happen to my Motability car?

 When you turn 65 your Incapacity Benefit will stop, as you then become entitled to claim your state pension.
-The basic state pension is £107.45 per week as long you have paid or been credited with sufficient NI contributions.

 You may also be entitled to an amount of additional state pension, based on extra NI contributions you may have paid under the State Earnings-Related Pension Scheme (SERPS) or State Second Pension Scheme.